GetStream/stream-cli/README.md

 ## `$ stream help`

-Get help with the CLI.
+Get help with the CLI

 ```sh-session
 $ stream help